MahmoudAlaa123/eT3-assessment-BigData/README.md

 ## Getting Started

-Follow these steps to get started with the Colab notebook:
+Follow these steps to get started:

 1. **Clone the Repository:**
    Begin by cloning this repository to your local machine.
 Open a terminal and run the following commands: